College Housing Selection Guide

 Artist Village 1st floor West wing (suites 136-150)

 Be PREPARED!
 Drop by the Dining Hall to ask questions!
-Come ask questions about the housing selection process, including: How to sign up for housing, same-room sign-ups, the lottery, and more!
+Come ask questions about the housing selection process, including: How to sign up for housing, the lottery, and more!
 We will be in the dining hall during the following times:

 FAQ